Martiusweb/asynctest/README.rst

   - Initialize and close a loop created for each test,
-  - if the test function is a coroutine function or returns a coroutine, it will run on the loop.
+  - if the test function is a coroutine function or returns a coroutine, it will run on the loop,
+  - a test fails if the loop did not run during the test.